Ezekiel 37 – Life to Dry Bones and Unity to God’s People

 Again He said to me, “Prophesy to these bones, and say to them, ‘O dry bones, hear the word of the LORD!
 Thus says the Lord GOD to these bones: “Surely I will cause breath to enter into you, and you shall live.
 I will put sinews on you and bring flesh upon you, cover you with skin and put breath in you; and you shall live.
 Then you shall know that I am the LORD.”’”

 a.
-Prophesy to these bones: In the previous verse, Ezekiel deliberately left the matter with God’s power and wisdom.
+Prophesy to these bones: In the previous verse, Ezekiel deliberately left the matter with God, to His power and wisdom.
 In turn, God gave the prophet something to do.
 God commanded him to speak, to prophesy to the dry, dead bones.
 By all outward observation this was a vain and foolish act.

 i.
 Many years later the Apostle Paul acknowledged that the message of the cross – God’s rescue for lost humanity in the person and work of Jesus, especially His sacrifice at the cross – was foolishness to those who are perishing (1 Corinthians 1:18).